 Welcome to Amare

-On Spuiplein, in the bustling centre of The Hague, the new cultural nexus of the city is taking shape.
-Where once the Dr. Anton Philipszaal and Lucent Danstheater were located, Amare will now open its doors in September 2021.
-Four renowned organisations will be setting up shop in Amare: Zuiderstrandtheater, Nederlands Dans Theater, Residentie Orkest and the Royal Conservatoire.
+On Spuiplein, in the bustling centre of The Hague, Amare is the new cultural nexus of the city.
+Four renowned organisations reside in Amare: Nederlands Dans Theater, Residentie Orkest, the Royal Conservatoire and the former Zuiderstrandtheater.

-The construction of the striking and sustainable complex is nearly completed.
-Amare will have four halls offering room for 3,600 visitors, as well as two restaurants, a convention centre, studios, classrooms, and a large amount of public indoor space which will be available for initiatives by Amare’s occupants, other cultural organisations and the residents of The Hague.
+Amare is a striking and sustainable complex.
+The building has four halls offering room for 3,600 visitors, as well as two restaurants, a convention centre, studios, classrooms, and a large amount of public indoor space which will be available for initiatives by Amare’s occupants, other cultural organisations and the residents of The Hague.

 There’s always something to experience in Amare